xurtis/honours-thesis/thesis-a/thesis-a.rst

-This project aims to investigate the process of building mixed-criticality real-time systems on consolidated hardware using the seL4 microkernel along with the changes provided by :cite:`Ly2018`.
+This project aims to investigate the process of building mixed-criticality real-time systems on consolidated hardware using the seL4 microkernel along with the changes provided by :cite:`Lyons:phd`.
 This work will include demonstrating how independent real-time systems and non real-time software can be scheduled on common hardware while ensuring that they are temporally isolated from each other as well as